Welcome to the Propeller Provider Portal! Here’s a brief overview to help you get started. Let’s go over each section one by one:

 We’ve broken down the patient lists by type of disease and sensor activity to help you sort your patients with ease.
 The Asthma, COPD and Sensor Inactive lists have different sorting categories to give you the relevant patient information for each filter.

 All your patients currently on Propeller are represented here, sorted by type.

-By hovering over the upper left corner above each patient’s name on the list, you’ll surface the bookmark triangle.
+By hovering over the top left-hand corner above each patient’s name on the list, you’ll make the bookmark triangle visible.
 Clicking on it allows you to bookmark that particular patient.
 If you click on the very top bookmark triangle (above the category title ‘Patient’), you can sort all your bookmarked patients to the top of the list.

 - Patient Name

 This column sorts patients by their last names, in alphabetical order.
 Click on the category title at the top (blue text) to sort them into either ascending or descending order.
 The eye icon lets you hide patient names to protect their privacy.